Zyst/zyst.io/_posts/2016-12-14-memory-is-a-skill-not-a-trait.markdown

 ---
 layout: post
-title: "Memory is a skill, not a trait"
+title: "Good Memory is a skill, not a trait"
-description: Memory is a skill, and as such it can be improved.
+description: Good Memory is a skill, and as such it can be improved.
 Here's how I've improved mine.
-permalink: /memory-is-a-skill-not-a-trait
+permalink: /good-memory-is-a-skill-not-a-trait
 ---

 I had horrible memory.
 For as long as I can remember I always thought that.
 I’d even struggle to remember the last names of my best friends, whom I talked with everyday.